App Voting Registration

 - Why can’t I vote by text?

-We can’t include text voting on Dancing on Ice because there is the risk of potential delays within the mobile text networks at busy times and this could result in text votes not being received within the period when the vote is open and so they would not be counted but you would still be charged.
+We can’t include text voting on The Voice UK because there is the risk of potential delays within the mobile text networks at busy times and this could result in text votes not being received within the period when the vote is open and so they would not be counted but you would still be charged.

 - How is voting by MSDC different to text?